Cognitive Behavioural Skills to Treat Back Pain

 Understand a cognitive behavioural approach to manage ongoing low back pain

-The Back Skills Training (BeST) programme focuses on ‘undoing’ beliefs about low back pain, and provides skills to become more active, despite pain.
-The programme was developed by experts in psychology, physiotherapy, cognitive-behavioural therapy, and people with long-standing low back pain.
-According to a rigorous clinical trial, the BeST programme produces long term reductions in people’s pain and disability and is a very cost effective treatment.
+The Back Skills Training (BeST) programme focuses on ‘undoing’ beliefs about low back pain, as well as provide skills to become more active, despite pain.
+This programme was developed by experts in psychology, physiotherapy, cognitive-behavioural therapy, as well as people with long-standing low back pain.
+According to a rigorous clinical trial, the BeST programme produces long term reductions in people’s pain as well as disability and is a very cost effective treatment.

-On this course you will explore the BeST programme, examining the causes of persistent low back pain, and the cognitive behavioural approach.
+On this course you will explore the BeST programme, examining the causes of persistent low back pain, as well as the cognitive behavioural approach.

 What topics will you cover?

-- The nature and cause of persistent low back pain.
+- The nature as well as the cause of persistent low back pain.

-- Exercise and activity for low back pain.
+- Exercise as well as activity for low back pain.

-- How thoughts and feelings can influence pain.
+- How thoughts as well as feelings can influence pain.

 What will you achieve?